DISSINET/InkVisitor/README.md

 ## Deploy

-To deploy the Inkvisitor instance, you can use Docker (or Podman) or build and deploy the packages separately.
+To deploy the Inkvisitor instance, you can use Docker (or Podman), host it on Kubernetes cluster, or build and deploy the packages separately.

 ### Deploy with Docker